dustinpfister/blog_posts/_posts/phaser-group-create.md

 layout: post
 categories: phaser
 id: 274
-updated: 2018-09-03 10:01:43
+updated: 2018-09-04 19:35:42
-version: 1.12
+version: 1.13
 ---

-In this post on [Phaser ce](https://photonstorm.github.io/phaser-ce/) I will be covering some examples of making a collection of sprites using Group.create.
-There is also Group.add that can be used to add sprites, as well as many display objects as well, however in this post the emphasis will be just on sprites.
+In this post on [Phaser ce](https://photonstorm.github.io/phaser-ce/) I will be covering some examples of making a collection of sprites using [Group.create](https://photonstorm.github.io/phaser-ce/Phaser.Group.html#create).
+There is also [Group.add](https://photonstorm.github.io/phaser-ce/Phaser.Group.html#add) that can be used to add sprites, as well as many display objects as well, however in this post the emphasis will be just on sprites.

 <!-- more -->

 ## 1 - What to know

 If you want to read about how to create a group of sprites using phaser ce, the javaScript powered game frame work, this post is for you.
-If you are new to phaser you might want to start with a getting started post on phaser ce.
-Also in this post I am using phaser ce version 2.11.0.
+If you are new to phaser you might want to start with a [getting started post on phaser ce](/2017/10/04/phaser-getting-started/).
+Also in this post I am using phaser ce version 2.11.0, and not  the new phaser 3.x major release that came out this year.

 ## 2 - Example of many Sprites in a group, moving around in the group, that is also moving.